Request Free Counseling

 Breastfeeding in Public

 Anxiety filled me every time I thought about publicly breastfeeding.
 What if someone harassed me for doing so?
-What if I was stared at or lectured or asked to leave a public place simply because of how I chose to feed my child despite my confidence that it was the best choice for us both?
+What if I was stared at, lectured, or asked to leave a public place simply because of how I chose to feed my child despite my confidence that it was the best choice for us both?

-Whether a woman chooses to breastfeed or bottle feed her baby, she should be able to feed and care for her child at any time, in any place, without fear of judgement from others.
+Whether a woman chooses to breastfeed or bottle feed her baby, she should be able to feed and care for her child at any time, anywhere, without fear of judgment from others.

 In honor of August being National Breastfeeding Month, here are some tips for how to most comfortably and confidently breastfeed in public: